Artpop: Songs

 The next song, "Manicure" (stylized as "MANiCURE") includes handclapping, Gaga shouting "Man!
 Cure!" and funk guitar arrangements.
 Its ambiguous lyrics are an "ode to superficial perks”, and talk about physically and spiritually renewing oneself before "getting ready to go out and catch a man or catch a girl".
 The song is "a lot more rock based than the songs before it on the album" and has "a real pop vibe".
+Adam White of The Independent noted that Gaga "at least in the song's bridge", channelled Siouxsie Sioux and delivered her "best... impression".
 "Do What U Want" is an electropop and R&B track, drawing influence from 1980s-inspired throbbing synths and an electronic beat.
 It has a "somewhat raunchy hook", with Gaga and Kelly alternate singing the lines "Do what u want/ What u want with my body/ Do what u want/ What u want with my body/ Write what you want, say what you want about me/ If you're wondering, know that I'm not sorry".
 The song's lyrics represent themes of sexual submissiveness, with Gaga telling off detractors and the press that her thoughts, dreams, and feelings are her own, no matter what one does with her body.